-i.e. the particles gain the same energy per pas in the RF cavity - the change in the energy elongates the travel time by an integer number of the RF period - see figures below
+i.e. the particles gains the energy per pas in the RF cavity which elongates the travel time by an integer number of the RF period - see fig below

 A classical round (left) and race-track (right) microtrons.

 Other cyclic accelerators...